 - The Punisher:

-- Frank once visited a not-quite Luxury Prison Suite where it was mentioned that the occupants made use of guys with toothless mouths who knew how to use them, considered the lowest of the low.
+- Frank once visited a not-quite Luxury Prison Suite where it was mentioned that the occupants (who can have just about anything smuggled into their cell except women) made use of cross-dressers with toothless mouths who knew how to use them, considered the lowest of the low.

 - Frank himself is generally put into solitary after a while, as the first thing he does when he's in prison is kill a few inmates, whether they come after him for vengeance or street cred.